uplift/ExoSuit/README.md

 Fire a Google tracking page event when a new route is fired.

+#### Filters

+Before, after and leave filters wrapped around your route callback to allow common things like authentication and view cleanup.

 #### Parse Querystring

 Parse querystring data into an object and pass to the route callback.